-What: Participants are required to submit an essay exploring the tension between the right of free speech and truth in advertising restriction.
+What: Participants are required to submit an essay exploring a relevant and timely consumer protection issue.

-- Entry form and essay should be submitted to Tiffany Goldston, Program Specialist, American Bar Association, Section of Antitrust Law, via email at email@example.com.
+- Entry form and essay should be submitted to Tiffany Goldston, Program Specialist, American Bar Association, Antitrust Law Section, via email at firstname.lastname@example.org.

 - Entry form can be found here.